Modern Weight ScienceAbout

 GLP-1 Science

-GLP-1 Side Effects Timeline: Week-by-Week What to Expect
+GLP-1 Side Effects Timeline: Week-by-Week Guide

 Most side effects cluster in the first 4–8 weeks and improve as the body adapts.
 Knowing the timing — what tends to peak when, what tends to resolve when — changes the experience of going through it.